ptums/wedding-photo-gallery/README.md

 ## To Do

 1. Upload photos for each section
-2. Add a download link for the PWA
+2. Finish writing component tests

-3. Finish writing component tests
+**Idea:** How to we add a link to PWA download?

 ## Motivation